 '''

 Returns true if the value of measurement is a

 bool bsdf_measurement_isvalid(

 valid BSDF measurement reference and false

 uniform bsdf_measurement measurement

+otherwise.

 ) uniform

-otherwise.

 bsdf measured_bsdf(

 uniform bsdf_measurement measurement,

+multiplier

 uniform float

-multiplier

-= 1.0,

 uniform scatter_mode

 mode

 = scatter_reflect,

+handle

 uniform string

-handle

 );

 General isotropic reflection and transmission based on measured data.

 measurement - Measured BSDF data.

-multiplier - Factor to scale the measurement.
-Scaling is limited to the maximum scale where
+multiplier - Non-negative factor to scale the measurement.
+Scaling is limited to the maximum

-an albedo of one is reached for a particular direction and larger factors will not
+scale where an albedo of one is reached for a particular direction and larger factors

-scale the measurement any further.
+will not scale the measurement any further.

 mode - One of three values: scatter_reflect, scatter_transmit, or (for both)

 scatter_reflect_transmit.

-handle - Name to provide access to this component for use in an MDL integration.

 '''